sachin-sankar/swiftshadow/docs-src/Use Swiftshadow with/requests.md

 print(resp.text)

 ```
-Hopefully you should a `ipv6` address that is not yours.
+Hopefully you should get a `ipv6` address that is not yours.